- Garden / Landscaping / Patio — 227

 - Improvements / Remodeling — 94

-Why You Need To Maintain Your Mission HVAC System For Proper Heating & Cooling
+Why You Need to Maintain Your Mission HVAC System for Proper Heating and Cooling

 by Tek Climate on Oct 14, 2019

 Thankfully, the days of living without air conditioning and heating are gone.
 Today, numerous home buyers buy existing houses while others build their own houses.
 In both cases, an HVAC system is included in the package.

 An HVAC system is a machine.
 It requires upkeep just like a car does.
 You replace the air and oil filters in your car, give it an oil change, and give it a regular tuneup.
 This maintenance extends the life of the car as well as keeping it running smoothly.